michalkow/reduxwork/README.md

 ## Framework

 I created this libary while working on my own projects.
-It have been really useful, so I though others might like it as well.
-It was created to fit me and my style.
-I tried to turn it into open-source project that would fit all the best I could.
-If you have any feedback on style, naming or other thing, please let me know or submit a push request.
+It has been really useful, so I thought others might like it as well.
+It was created to fit me and my own style.
+Did my best to turn it into an open-source project that accounts for a broad range of usecases.
+If you have any feedback on style, naming or other things, please let me know or submit a pull request.
 Thanks!

 ## License